wooti/onedrive-java-client/README.md

 ```
 java -jar target/onedrive-java-client.jar --authorise
 ```
 Open the URL in your browser, and wait for it to redirect you to a blank page.
-Copy and paste the result into your keyfile (default file ``onedrive.key``).
+Copy and paste the address shown in your address bar into your keyfile (default file ``onedrive.key``).

 (4) Start synchronising folders
 ```